 - Adherence to the dosing schedule

 Your doctor might recommend a monthly dose of medication if it's going to be better tolerated or better accepted.
-But if you're the type of person who might forget to take your medicine every month, you might do better taking it once a week.
+But if you're likely to forget to take your medicine on a monthly schedule, you might do better taking one once a week.

-The main side effects of bisphosphonate pills are:
+The main side effects of bisphosphonate pills are stomach upset and heartburn.

-Bisphosphonate pills don't absorb very well in the stomach, which is why you should take them on an empty stomach and not eat for at least 30 minutes.
+Bisphosphonate pills aren't absorbed well in the stomach, which is why you should take them on an empty stomach and not eat for at least 30 minutes.
 But bisphosphonates also can cause stomach upset.
-To avoid this side effect, some women may:
+Some people try to avoid this side affect by:

-- Eat too soon after taking the pill
+- Eating too soon after taking the pill

-- Take less than the fully prescribed amount of medication
+- Taking less than the fully prescribed amount of medication

 Two infusion medications — those that are injected directly into your vein — have been approved for osteoporosis treatment: